d20-Luna/Iron-Gods/Traits/README.md

 ### Capacity

 Most weapons take batteries or have magazines to allow for multiple shots.
 The capacity of a weapon indicates how much ammunition it can hold.
 Charges represent battery-powered weapons and the highest capacity battery it can hold.
 Many flame weapons instead utilize petrol, which is sold in tanks and otherwise functions as batteries.
 Most projectile weapons use magazines, which can hold a maximum number of cartridges.
 Depending on the weapon, cartridges could be bolts, darts, flechettes, rounds, or other ammunition.
 Most projectile weapons use rounds, while most injection weapons use darts.
 Cartridges are purchased individually, at a cost of 10 cartridges per gold.
 Note that this is separate from than the capacity trait presented on page 150 of Pathfinder Guns & Gears.

+### Caster

+This weapon can be powered by casting a spell (including a cantrip) with two or more actions.
+If you do, resolve the spell normally.
+Once the spell is cast, if it had the acid, cold, fire, electricity, spirit, sonic, vitality, or void trait, the weapon deals damage of that type instead of its usual damage until the end of your next turn or until you cast another spell.
+If the spell deals more than one type of damage, choose one when you fire the weapon.
+If the weapon has the aeon trait and a spell gem installed, you can use one of the previously listed traits if the spell of the spell gem slotted in the weapon has that trait, and this does not require you to cast the spell and is a constant effect.

+### Critical

+This weapon uses the critical weapon specialization of the listed weapon type rather than its own.

 ### Graviton